sethv/dl-dales-project/ProjectSite.md

 ## Dataset
-The dataset that we used to train the model was the [COCO](https://cocodataset.org/) 2017 dataset (118287 train/5000 val images), though it's worth noting that we didn't always use the full dataset for all of our experiments.
+The dataset that we used to train the model was the [COCO](https://cocodataset.org/) 2017 detection dataset (118287 train/5000 validation images, over 300000 individual boxes), though we didn't use the full dataset for all of our experiments.
-This was the dataset that most detection researchers (including Zhu et al.) use, and it's well supported by [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html) and other supporting libraries.
+This is the dataset that most detection researchers (including Zhu et al.) use, and it's well supported by [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html) and other supporting libraries.

-Our reduced subset consisted of 5 classes (zebra, airplane, train, bear, giraffe) and we eliminated all annotations with 'area' < 100 pixels.
+Our reduced subset (results below) consisted of 5 classes (zebra, airplane, train, bear, giraffe) and we eliminated all annotations with an `'area'` field of < 100 pixels.
-This resulted in 11746 train/479 val images.
+This resulted in 11746 train/479 validation images, which was much easier to work with.

 ## Techniques
 Deformable-DETR uses the multi-scale feature maps output by intermediate layers